Conversation theory: Learning strategies

-The ideal is the versatile learner who is neither vacuous holist "globe trotter" nor serialist who knows little of the context of his work.
+The concept of an ideal learner emphasizes a balance between broad knowledge and specialized expertise, rather than focusing exclusively on either breadth or depth.

 In learning, the stage where one converges or evolves, many Cyberneticians describe the act of understanding as a closed-loop.
 Instead of simply “taking in” new information, one goes back to look at their understandings and pulls together information that was “triggered” and forms a new connection.
 This connection becomes tighter and one's understanding of a certain concept is solidified or “stable” (Pangaro, 2003).
 Furthermore, Gordon Pask emphasized that conflict is the basis for the notion of “calling for additional information (Pangaro, 1992).

 According to Entwistle, experiments which lead to the investigation of phenomenon later denoted by the term learning strategy came about through the implementation of a variety of learning tasks.
 Initially, this was done through utilising either CASTE, INTUITION, or the Clobbits pseudo-taxonomy.
 However, given issues resulting from either the time-consuming nature or operating experiments or inexactness of experimental conditions, new tests were created in the form of the Spy Ring History test and the Smuggler's test.
 The former test involved a participant having to learn the history of a fictitious spy ring (in other words, the history of a fictitious espionage network); the participant, having to learn about the history of five spies in three countries over the period of five years.
 The comprehension learning component of the test involved learning the similarities and differences between a set of networks; whereas the operation learning aspect of the test involved learning the role each spy played and what sequence of actions that spy played over a given year.

 While Entwistle noted difficulties regarding the length of such tests for groups of students who were engaged in the Spy Ring History test, the results of the test did seem to correspond with the type of learning strategies discussed.
 However, it has been noted that while Pask and associates work on learning styles has been influential in both the development of conceptual tools and methodology, the Spy Ring History test and Smuggler's test may have been biased towards STEM students than humanities in its implementation, with Entwistle arguing that the "rote learning of formulae and definitions, together with a positive reaction to solving puzzles and problems of a logical nature, are characteristics more commonly found in science than arts student".